PRESS RELEASE: The Veterans Consortium Announces Our 2020 Equal Justice Works Fellows

 - The Veterans Consortium

 The Veterans Consortium (TVC) is pleased to announce our 2020 Equal Justice Works Fellows.
-In September 2020, aspiring public interest lawyers, Chesley Roberts and Nicqelle Godfrey, will begin a two-year Fellowship with TVC working on special projects developed to increase access to justice for veterans in need.
+In September 2020, aspiring public interest lawyers, Chesley Roberts and Nicqelle Fleming, will begin a two-year Fellowship with TVC working on special projects developed to increase access to justice for veterans in need.

 Each year, Equal Justice Works (EJW) selects a class of passionate public service leaders who have designed projects in partnership with legal services organizations that help build sustainable solutions for communities.
 The projects are funded by the generous support of law firms, corporations, foundations, and individuals.